 One of the fundamental diagnostic steps you need to follow is to flush the DNS cache.

-You can do it either on your browser or on your Computer by simply following the methods that we have mentioned below.
+You can do it either on your browser or your Computer by simply following the methods that we have mentioned below.

 Hard Refresh from your Web Browser